pomerium/documentation/content/docs/get-started/fundamentals/core/get-started.md

 The simple answer is: You haven't configured Pomerium to handle JWTs yet.
 The Verify service expects a _cryptographically signed_ JWT, which contains identifying information about the user in the form of JWT claims.
 Without the JWT itself (and a way to verify the signature), the Verify service can't identity the user.

-In a later tutorial, you will configure Pomerium and the Verify service to successfully verify a user’s identity.
+In a later tutorial, you will configure Pomerium and the Verify service to successfully verify a user's identity.

 ## Summary